One-shot learning and behavioral eligibility traces in sequential decision making: Materials and Methods (Supplementary)

 \subsection{Action assignment in the Markov Decision Process}

 Actions in the graph of Fig.~\ref{fig:F2_Task_Cond_Behav} were assigned to transitions during the first few actions as explained in the main text.
 However, our learning experiment would become corrupted if participants would discover that in the first episode any three actions lead to the goal.
 First, such knowledge would bypass the need to actually learn state-action associations, and second, the knowledge of "distance-to-goal" implicitly provides reward information even before seeing the goal state.
-We avoided the learning of the latent structure by two manipulations: First, if a participant repeated the exact same action sequence as in the previous environment, or if they tried trivial action sequences (a-a-a or b-b-b), the assignment of the third action led from state D1 to Z, rather than to the Goal.
-This manipulation further implied that participants had to make decisions against their potential left/right bias.
-Second, an additional state H (not shown in Fig.~\ref{fig:F2_Task_Cond_Behav}) was added in some environments.
+We avoided the learning of the latent structure by two manipulations: First, if in episode one of a new environment a participant repeated the exact same action sequence as in the previous environment, or if they tried trivial action sequences (a-a-a or b-b-b), the assignment of the third action led from state D1 to Z, rather than to the Goal.
+This was the case in about $1/3$ of the first episodes (\textit{spatial}: $48/173$, \textit{sound}: $20/53$ \textit{clip-art}: $23/49$).
+The manipulation further implied that participants had to make decisions against their potential left/right bias.
+Second, an additional state H (not shown in Fig.~\ref{fig:F2_Task_Cond_Behav}) was added in episode one in some environments (\textit{spatial}: $23/173$, \textit{sound}: $6/53$ \textit{clip-art}: $8/49$).
 Participants then started from H (always leading to S) and the path length to goal was four steps.
 Interviews after the experiment showed that no participant became aware of the experimental manipulation and, importantly, they did not notice that they could reach the goal with a random action sequence in episode one.